-- Pat dry then air dry.
+- Pat dry, then air dry.

 Another tricky thing about dyeing fabric using a color bath is that if you don’t wash and rinse your items properly, the color can bleed or run onto other surfaces.
-Don’t skimp on the rinsing step, and be sure to only wash it with like colors (which shouldn’t be a problem anyway since you’re not washing your hat in the washing machine, right?).
+Don’t skimp on the rinsing step, and only wash it with like colors (which shouldn’t be a problem anyway since you’re not washing your hat in the washing machine, right?).

-If you don’t want the hassle of using a color bath, you can always go the fabric paint direction.
-When you choose your fabric paint, look for products that say something along the lines of “soft dry.”
+If you don’t want the hassle of using a color bath, you can always go in the fabric paint direction.
+When choosing a fabric paint, look for products that say something like “soft dry.”
 Otherwise, you will end up with an extremely stiff (though perfectly colored) ball cap.

-This step will keep your custom snapback looking pristine and your patches looking neat and clean.
+This step will keep your custom snapback in pristine condition and your patches looking neat and clean.
 Use an X-Acto knife to trim away excess bits of painter’s tape so that you get a nice edge around your patch.

-Additionally, the type of paint that you choose will determine how you apply it, so be sure to read the directions carefully.
+Additionally, the type of paint you choose will determine how you apply it, so be sure to read the directions carefully.
 We do not recommend painting the inside of the hat, though you should definitely touch up the color on the underside of the brim.

 Your cap will be stiff after the fabric paint application, but it won’t last long.
 The cap should loosen up after a couple of wears.